Follicular hyperplasia

 Follicular hyperplasia (FH) is a type of lymphoid hyperplasia and is classified as a lymphadenopathy, which means a disease of the lymph nodes.
 It is caused by a stimulation of the B cell compartment and by abnormal cell growth of secondary follicles.
 This typically occurs in the cortex without disrupting the lymph node capsule.
 The follicles are pathologically polymorphous, are often contrasting and varying in size and shape.
 Follicular hyperplasia is distinguished from follicular lymphoma in its polyclonality and lack of bcl-2 protein expression, whereas follicular lymphoma is monoclonal, and expresses bcl-2.

-Signs & Symptoms
+Signs and symptoms

 Lymphadenopathies such as follicular hyperplasia can show various symptoms such as fever, chills, night sweats, unexplained weight loss and prominent localizing symptoms are non age and non-gender specific.

-Although human lymph nodes cannot be seen with the naked eye, if you press against the skin you can sometimes feel for swelling and pressure.
+Although human lymph nodes cannot be seen with the naked eye, they are sometimes palpable by pressing against the skin to feel for swelling and pressure.
 Swelling of lymph nodes can range from pea sized to golf ball sized depending on the given condition.
 A person can have reactive lymph nodes throughout multiple areas of the body which can cause swelling, pain, warmth and tenderness.